 |The average distance of the moon from Earth is 238,857 miles.|

 |The tides caused in the water bodies on Earth are caused by the gravitational pull of the Moon|

-The future of earth is not really predictable but there are theories that suggest that life on earth will come to an end as the temperature of the sun will increase with time.
-However, it is pretty clear that the earth will not survive even until then due to serious issues like climate change, global warming, and ozone layer depletion that are the results of human activities.
-To save the earth, it is important that we live in an eco-friendly manner so that the future generations can live peacefully as long as earth stays in good condition.
+The future of Earth is not really predictable but there are theories that suggest that life on Earth will come to an end as the temperature of the sun will increase with time.
+However, it’s pretty clear that the Earth will not survive even until then due to serious issues like climate change, global warming, and ozone layer depletion that are the results of human activities.
+To save the earth, it’s important that we live in an eco-friendly manner so that the future generations can live peacefully as long as Earth stays in good condition.

 Interesting Kid Facts About Earth – Facts That You Might Not Know About

 Here are some of the cool facts about Earth for kids:

 - Earth isn’t really round as it is generally thought.
 Actually, it’s more of a sphere shaped planet, since it’s flattened at the North and South poles.

 - The sphere shape of the Earth is because of the gravitational pull that gives it a few bumps and bulges.